alkashef/pyFlood/README.md

 # To Do

-- Implement a dummy automatic player (i.e. random color select).
+- Refactor the code (e.g. avoid global variables).
 - Implement an automatic player using reinforcement learning.
-- Implement an API for others to plug-in their automatic player.
+- Implement a mechanism (API?) for others to plug-in their automatic player.
-- Deploy the app (Dockers?)

 # Contributors